saucelabs/sauce-docs/docs/error-reporting/platform-integrations/source-map.md

 ## Step 4: Set Up Automatic Sourcemap Uploads

-This method will upload all artifact .map files.
+This method uploads all artifact .map files.

 First, append `npm run upload` to the `build` command in your package.json's `scripts` section: